astaxie/beegae/README.md

 ## Features

-* Datastore + Memcached backed session store!
-Add use `appengine` as your `SessionProvider`.
-It is used exactly as the normal session backends found in beego [read more](http://beego.me/docs/mvc/controller/session.md)
+* Datastore + Memcached backed session store! [read more here](http://beego.me/docs/mvc/controller/session.md) to learn how to use it.
-*
+* `AppEngineCtx` is part of the default Controller.

-## Documentation
+## beego Documentation

 [English](http://beego.me/docs/intro/)